(Post updated March 2023)

 We’re fans of turning down all those last-minute insurance options at the car rental counter.
 That’s because we know our coverage via our travel insurance policy or credit cards.
 (Allianz has a handy post here outlining the pros and cons of credit card rental car insurance.)
 In other cases, using your personal car insurance policy isn’t viable.
 To be confident in your coverage, use the Allianz Collision Damage Waiver option, an add-on to most of their travel insurance policies.

 These are just some of the examples of benefits you can get with your global travel insurance.
 Not all options are available with all types of policies, but the Allianz web site does a good job of letting you search by type of benefit.
 Just as needs change, you can select different options for separate trips with various plans within single trip or annual policies.

 Note: This is part of a series of posts we’re writing about travel insurance, a topic we’re asked about a lot.
-The series is sponsored by Allianz Global Assistance.
+The series is sponsored by Allianz Partners USA.
 However, we were Allianz policy holders before they asked for our editorial contributions.
 We’ve chosen the series topics, and the content is based on our own research and experience.
-Check out our recent post about the Allianz TravelSmart app which you’ll find useful whether you’re a policy holder or not.
-All your comments and shares are welcome.
+Check out our recent post about the Allianz TravelSmart app which you'll find useful whether you're a policy holder or not.